rossant/website/content/2015-compiler-data-visualization.md

 There is a new data analysis pipeline that is going to process terabytes of data, and you're in charge of writing the analysis and visualization software.
 Your users have highly specific visualization needs.
 They want a fast, reactive, and user-friendly interface to interact with the data in various and complex ways.

 You start to design a visualization prototype in the Jupyter notebook around your data.
 Through a Python API, you carefully design how to process and visualize the data on the GPU.
-This is not more complicated than creating a NumPy ufunc in pure Python with Numba: it's really the same idea of stream processing, but in a context of data visualization.
+This is not more complicated than creating a NumPy universal function (*ufunc*) in pure Python with Numba: it's really the same idea of stream processing, but in a context of data visualization.
+You describe how your data is stored on the GPU, and how it's converted to vertices and pixels.
+There is a learning curve, but it is not as bad as OpenGL/GLSL because you are still writing 100% Python code.

 As part of this process, you also integrate interactivity by specifying how user actions (mouse, keyboard, touch gestures) influence the visualization.

 At this point, you can embed your interactive visualization in a desktop Python application (for example with PyQt).

 Now, your users are happy, they can visualize their data on the desktop, but they want more.
 They want a web interface to access, share, and visualize their data, all in the browser.
-The way it would happen today is that you'd hire one or two web developers to reimplement all your application in JavaScript and maybe WebGL.
+The way it would happen today is that you'd hire one or two web developers to reimplement all your application in JavaScript and WebGL.
 Now, you have two implementations of the same applications, in two different languages, for two different platforms.

 I believe we can do better.